haxerr9/17mj-Framework/README.md

 -
 - And All The Other Commands That Can Be Run In The CMD / Terminal

-# Convert .py To .exe:

-- You can use this command on CMD / Terminal:

-> pyinstaller --onefile pythonfile.py

 # To Give Ideas / Report Bugs: